Roll 1

 - Add 1 Hit Point of damage on a successful attack roll

-- Ignore 1 Hit Point of damage on a failed defense roll
+- Ignore 1 Hit Point of damage taken

-- Regain 1 Hit Point on a successful heal roll
+- Regain 1 additional Hit Point on a successful heal roll

 - Roll an additional 1d6